 Incomplete applications will not be considered.

-Applications will be reviewed by a committee representing the Ph.D. program options with the college and prioritized based upon the material provided.
+Applications will be reviewed by a committee representing the Ph.D. programs within the college and prioritized based upon the material provided.
 This will take place within one month of the above deadline.
 Students selected will then be notified, and will have two weeks to accept or decline.

 If all the available fellowships are not awarded then students who apply after the Feb 15th deadline will be considered in a later selection round that year.